Whitehouse BESS

 You are invited to our public consultation events where you can meet the team and discuss the scheme.

-The first drop-in consultation event will take place on 29th May at Whitehouse Village Hall, Whitehouse, Tarbert, Argyll, PA29 6XR, (2pm — 7pm).
+The first drop-in consultation event took place on 29th May at Whitehouse Village Hall, Whitehouse, Tarbert, Argyll, PA29 6XR, (2pm — 7pm).

-We will also be holding an online webinar on Tuesday 3rd June from 6:00 - 7:30 pm.
-To register for the webinar, please email feedback@whitehousebess.co.uk
+We also held an online webinar on Tuesday 3rd June from 6:00 - 7:30 pm.
+The recording of the webinar may be viewed below:

 Frequently Asked Questions